-He has worked for clients and lawyers as their counsel in court in hundreds of completed trials and appeals.
+He has worked for clients and lawyers as their counsel in court in over three hundred completed trials and appeals.
 He has worked for clients in alternative dispute resolution.
 He has been a mediator and an arbitrator.

-Over the past 12 years the majority of his clients and instructing lawyers were successful in their cases that went to trial.
-In more than 75% of his appeals he was counsel for the successful party.
+Over the past 17 years the majority of his clients and instructing lawyers were successful in their cases that went to trial.
+In more than 75% of the appeals he was counsel for the successful party.

 He has represented clients and their lawyers in a large number of cases before the High Court of Australia.
 His clients have won a number of important cases in the High Court of Australia.

 From his experience as courtroom lawyer in hundreds of trials and appeals he has formulated guidelines on how to run a case, with the aim of enhancing prospects of a successful settlement or trial.
-His paper on how to prepare a witness statement has had more than 15,000 unique views since 2014 when it was first made available to access online.
+His paper on how to prepare a witness statement has had close to 20,000 unique views since 2014 when it was first made available to access online.
 The paper on how to brief a barrister has had more than 7,000 unique views.